 Frequently Asked Questions

+Every Bilderberg Meeting is by invitation only.
 There is no application process.
 The key question is whether participants can bring an interesting perspective to the discussions.
 Participants are invited because they can offer a different point of view.

 Steering Committee members propose invitees to the Chairman, who consults with other members of the Steering Committee.
 There is always a comprehensive discussion to ensure diversity in background, views, generations and gender.